 Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process.

-On pages 58 and 59 of our 2021 Annual Report and Accounts we described the work undertaken in 2021 to identify and articulate the financial impacts of climate-related risks.
-The table (on page 61 of our 2021 Annual Report and Accounts) sets out the financial impact of physical risk.
+On pages 64 to 66 of our Annual Report and Accounts we described the work undertaken in 2022 to identify and articulate the financial impacts of climate-related risks.
+The table on page 68 sets out the financial impact of physical risk.

 Our PMLs are derived using stochastic models licensed from third-party vendors.
 Our actuarial team assesses the assumptions within the licensed model and, where appropriate, applies loadings to it.
 Model outputs are regularly challenged at both the macro and specific account level.
 Our PMLs, and the actual in-force exposure versus tolerance are reviewed by the RRC on a monthly basis.
 The loadings applied to the model are reviewed by the RRC periodically to assess their ongoing appropriateness.
 Additionally, risk learning is performed following a large catastrophe event to compare the actual loss versus the modelled loss to further assess the appropriateness of the assumptions and loadings within the model and establish whether further adjustments are required.

-Similarly, with respect to our investments, we have taken steps in 2021 to advance the previous approach for assessing our portfolio’s exposure to climate-related risks looking at the carbon intensity and transition risk within our fixed maturity portfolio.
+Similarly, with respect to our investments, we continue to monitor steps taken in 2021 to advance the previous approach for assessing our portfolio’s exposure to climate-related risks looking at the carbon intensity and transition risk within our fixed maturity portfolio.
 The Climate Value at Risk (VaR) of our fixed maturity portfolio (as covered by MSCI) at the 1.5°C global warming goal is monitored and reported to the Board and Investment Committee on a quarterly basis.
 Management’s target preference is for the impact of climate change to be less detrimental on our portfolio than the relevant benchmark at the same level.

-As shown in the table above, we have 89.6% allocated to managed cash and fixed maturities.
+As shown in the table on page 69 of our Annual Report and Accounts, we have 90.3% allocated to managed cash and fixed maturities.
 The majority of the fixed maturities consist of government-related securities: U.S. government treasuries, non-U.S. government sovereign debt, U.S. agency debt and U.S. agency mortgage-backed securities.
-In addition, we have 28.7% allocated to corporate bonds, of which we have a small amount of exposure to climate-related risks.
+In addition, we have 30.5% allocated to corporate bonds, of which we have a small amount of exposure to climate-related risks.
 The Group itself does not hold any equities (although we have exposure to a small number of equities in the hedge fund portfolio).

 Disclose Scope 1, Scope 2, and if appropriate Scope 3 greenhouse gas (GHG) emissions, and the related risks.

 The Group is committed to managing the environmental impact of its business.
 We measure our carbon footprint to minimise its negative impact through mitigation strategies and by offsetting 100% of our greenhouse gas (GHG) emissions, in order to remain carbon neutral.
-Please see page 54 of our 2021 Annual Report and Accounts where we report our Scope 1, 2 and 3 GHG emissions.
-The Group also recognises the challenges posed by climate change and considers its impact as part of the risk management and strategic planning processes, as discussed above.
+In 2022, we instructed ClimatePartner as our new consultant to calculate and facilitate the offsetting of our carbon emissions.
+Please see page 60 of our Annual Report and Accounts where we report our Scope 1, 2 and 3 GHG emissions and the changes to the methodology of this reporting following ClimatePartner’s appointment.
+The Group also recognises the challenges posed by climate change and considers its impact as part of the risk management and strategic planning processes, as discussed in the table on page 69 of our Annual Report and Accounts.
 The Group CRO and the Board oversee the Company’s annual submission to the CDP and note that the information which is requested as part of that reporting process is aligned with the recommendations of the TCFD.

-With operations in London and Bermuda, and with clients and brokers around the globe, the Lancashire Group has (prior to the COVID-19 pandemic) incurred the bulk of its carbon footprint as a result of airline travel.
-We utilise a number of technologies to reduce inter-office travel, including full video and telephone conferencing facilities in all of our offices and our meeting rooms and boardrooms.
-The use of such technological solutions has remained high in 2021 as a result of the ongoing pandemic and continuing limited travel.
-However, we acknowledge the benefits of physical meetings and will expect to return to a more normal pattern of travel when possible during 2022, should it be safe for our employees to do so.
+With operations in London, Bermuda and Australia, as well as clients and brokers around the globe; the Lancashire Group has (with the exception of the period of the COVID-19 pandemic) incurred the bulk of its carbon footprint as a result of its business travel.
+We utilise a number of technologies to reduce inter-office travel, including full video and telephone conferencing facilities in all of our offices and our meeting spaces and boardrooms.
+During 2022, business travel has started its trajectory towards a more normal level as restrictions have lifted, in-person conferences and events have recommenced and it has been considered safe for our employees to travel.

 Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.

-During 2021 the Group undertook to articulate its path to meeting the UK Government’s net-zero target by 2050.
-As part of this work a review of our own emissions was performed and 2015 selected as our baseline year.
-2015 was selected on the basis it was our first full year in our London office at 20 Fenchurch Street, an energy efficient building which achieved a BREEAM Excellent rating.
+Last year, the Group articulated its path to meeting the UK Government’s net-zero target by 2050 with 2015 selected as our baseline year on the basis it was the first full year in our London office at 20 Fenchurch Street, an energy efficient building with a BREEAM Excellent rating.

-In terms of the Group’s own emissions targets, we have a travel policy to reduce our impact on the environment whilst balancing the needs of our staff and Directors.
-Our policy is to not ordinarily book a business class airline ticket, if the duration of the flight is less than five hours long.
+The diagram on page 69 of our Annual Report and Accounts shows our path to carbon net-zero in 2050, illustrating the intended downwards trajectory of our emissions per FTE and the intended increase in offsetting projects which remove carbon from the atmosphere.
+In terms of the Group’s own emissions targets and with reference to the Group’s business travel emissions, we have travel policies in place to reduce our impact on the environment whilst balancing the needs of our staff and Directors.
+For instance, our policy is to not to ordinarily book a business class airline ticket, if the duration of the flight is less than five hours long.